-Established in 2009, Kabbage’s growth is attributable mostly to the indifference traditional lenders show to very small businesses.
+Established in 2009, Kabbage’s growth is primarily attributable to the indifference traditional lenders show to very small businesses.
 “Banks will not lend to anyone with a credit score of less than 720,” says Kabbage’s COO and co-founder Kathryn Petralia.
-The process is time-consuming, involves filling out a lot of forms, and usually a small business is still turned down.
+The process is time-consuming, involves many forms, and usually a small business is still turned down.
 If a line of credit is approved, the small business owner usually has to put up personal assets — such as a home — as collateral.

 Kabbage’s Funding Criteria